algogz/questions/freecram/freecram-questions.md

 Explanation:

-The correct answer should be D,E
+JW: The correct answer should be D,E

 [Free Cram Question Link](https://www.freecram.com/question/Citrix.AWS-Architect.v2018-12-10.q237/which-of-the-following-are-characteristics-of-amazon-vpc-subnets-choose-2)

 </p></details><hr>

-### QUESTION 146:
+### QUESTION 146

 Your supervisor has given you the task of creating an elastic network interface on each of your web servers that connect to a mid-tier network where an application server resides.
 He also wants this set up as a Dual-homed Instance on Distinct Subnets.
 Instead of routing network packets through the dual-homed instances, where should each dual-homed instance receive and process requests to fulfil his criteria?